KonnexionsGmbH/ora_bench/README.md

 ### 6.1 Create Docker image from scratch

-1. If required, the Docker file in the directory `priv/docker` can be customized.
+1. If required, the Docker file in the directory `docker` can be customized.
 2. If uploading the Docker image to the Docker Hub is not desired, then the `docker push konnexionsgmbh/%REPOSITORY%` command must be commented out in the script `run_create_image_ora_bench_dev`.
 3. Run the script `run_create_image_ora_bench_dev`.
 4. After successful execution (see log file `run_create_image_ora_bench_dev.log`) the Docker container `ora_bench_dev` is running and can be used with the Bash Shell for example (see chapter 6.3).